krobelus/rate-experiments/thesis.md

 resolvent with $C$ is not RUP.
 For example, consider formula $F = \{xy,
 \overline{x}y, x\overline{y}\}$ and lemma $\overline{x}\overline{y}$ which
 is neither RUP nor RAT.
-To refute RUP for lemma $\overline{x}\overline{y}$ we find a UP-model of $F \cup \{xy\}$, for example $\{xy\}$.
+To refute RUP for lemma $\overline{x}\overline{y}$ we find a UP-model of $F \cup \{xy\}$, for example $\emptyset$ or $\{xy\}$.
 To refute RAT for $\overline{x}\overline{y}$ on pivot $\overline{x}$ we check that some resolvent on $\overline{x}$ is not RUP.
-The first resolvent $y\overline{y}$ is a tautology and thus trivially RUP but the second resolvent $\overline{y}$ is not: $F \cup \{y\}$ has a UP-model $\{xy\}$.
+The first resolvent
+$y\overline{y}$ is a tautology and thus trivially RUP but the second resolvent
+$\overline{y}$ is not: $F \cup \{y\}$ has a UP-model $\{xy\}$.
 The same thing can be shown for the resolvents on the other pivot $\overline{y}$.

-Since our checker already computes the shared UP-models for each RUP check, we can output those and check the inference with an independent tool.
+Since our checker already computes the shared UP-model for each RUP check, we can output that for an incorrect inference and check the inference with an independent tool.
 This tool can be much simpler than the checker because it does not need to implement unit propagation.
-This is useful because unit propagation with watch lists is non-trivial to implement correctly for specified DRAT.
-A bug in a watch list implementation often cause problems when it causes some clauses to not be watched when they are unit which means that the propagation may be incomplete.
+This is useful because unit propagation with watchlists is non-trivial to implement correctly for specified DRAT.
+A bug in a watchlist implementation typically provokes problems when it causes some clause to not be watched when it is unit which means that the propagation may be incomplete.
 If so, the shared UP-model computed by the checker is smaller than the actual shared UP-model.
-This can be detected easily by looking for a clause that is unit but its unit literal is not yet assigned.
+This can be detected easily by looking for a clause that is unit but not satisifed.
 On the other hand, if the checker's shared UP-model is bigger than the actual shared UP-model, that would be a bug that is not easily be detected by such a tool.
 However, a proof is never incorrectly rejected because the computed shared UP-model is too large, since a larger model increases the likelihood of finding a conflict.

-Proof incorrectness certificates have been proposed in \cite{DBLP:conf/sat/Rebola-PardoB18}.
+Proof incorrectness certificates have been proposed in
+\cite{DBLP:conf/sat/Rebola-PardoB18}.
 The format we use is called *SICK*.
 It was originally developed for `rupee`.
 A certificate in our SICK format can be used by our tool `sick-check` to verify incorrectness of the proof without doing any unit propagation.
 Furthermore, the incorrectness certificate is tiny compared to the formula.
 We have fixed some bugs in our checker that were exposed by `sick-check`.
-The SICK file format is using TOML[^toml] syntax.
-See Figure \ref{grammar} for a grammar.
+The SICK file format is using TOML[^toml] syntax; see Figure \ref{grammar} for a grammar.
 An example application of a SICK certificate is shown in Figure \ref{sick-example}.
 The first two columns show a satisfiable formula with two binary clauses in DIMACS format and an incorrect DRAT proof for this formula.
 The proof consists of two lemmas, a size-one clause, and the empty clause.
-The third column shows the corresponding SICK certificate, stating that the RAT check failed for the first lemma in the proof.
+The third column shows the corresponding SICK certificate, stating that the RUP and RAT checks failed for the first lemma in the proof.

 \begin{figure}
     \begin{tabular}{rcl}